Hello Katy Tour: Concert synopsis

 The stage design featured a white picket fence, mailbox, oversized pink flamingos, inflatable plastic fruit, and a giant cat named Kitty Purry that glowed during the encore.
 Perry had two costumes during the show.
-During the encore, she would appear dressed as a cat.
+During the encore, she appeared dressed as a cat.

 Each show opened with "California Girls" by The Beach Boys being played as Perry appeared on the stage.
-"Fingerprints", "One of the Boys", "Hot ‘n Cold", "Self Inflicted" and a cover of The Outfield’s "Your Love" followed.
-After this section, Perry would pick up her guitar and perform an acoustic version of "Mannequin" and "Thinking of You".
-The next songs were "Ur So Gay" and "Waking Up in Vegas", upon which confetti rained-down onto the audience.
+"Fingerprints", "One of the Boys", "Hot n Cold", "Self Inflicted" and a cover of The Outfield's "Your Love" followed.
+After this section, she picked up her guitar and performed an acoustic version of "Mannequin" and "Thinking of You".
+The next songs were "Ur So Gay" and "Waking Up in Vegas", upon which confetti rained down onto the audience.
 Perry continued her act with "Lost", "I'm Still Breathing", "I Think I'm Ready" and "If You Can Afford Me".
-At this point of the concert, Perry would exit the stage for a costume change and re-appear, dressed as a cat.
-A stage-prop of a massive cat’s head would glow as Perry covered Queen's song "Don't Stop Me Now".
-Perry would conclude the show with "I Kissed a Girl", and exit the stage after thanking the audience.
+At this point of the concert, she exited the stage for a costume change and re-appeared, dressed as a cat.
+A stage-prop of a massive cat's head glows as Perry covered Queen's song "Don't Stop Me Now".
+She concluded the shows with "I Kissed a Girl", and exited the stage after thanking the audience.